bmannakee/caller_paper/paper.md

 ## Variant allele frequency distribution
-The allele frequency spectrum of a particular tumor is determined by intrinsic factors including mutation rate and the action of natural selection.
-In a neutrally evolving tumor the allele frequency distribution is $M(f) \approx  1/f$ [@Bozic2016], which creates a roughly decreasing exponential shape on $[0,1]$ for allele frequency.
-In this case we are interested in a distribution that has a realistic shape, while also providing a sufficient number of low frequency variants to challenge the algorithm.
+We simulated tumors with three different allele frequency distributions.
-We chose a Beta(1,6) distribution for WGS simulations at 100X depth, where 20% of variants have frequency between .017 and .057 and 50% are less than .1.
+For whole genome simulations with depth 100X we generated variant allele frequencies from a Beta(1,6) distribution, where 20% of variants have frequency between .017 and .057 and 50% are less than .1.
-For WES simulations at 500X we chose a Beta(2,40) distribution where 20% of variants have frequency between .01 and .025 and 50% are less than .05.
+Whole exome simulations at 500X depth were generated from a Beta(2,40) distribution where 20% of variants have frequency between .01 and .025 and 50% are less than .05.

 ## Simulated tumors spectra
 We simulated tumors with three different mutation spectra.